bmkuter/EC601/Project_2/README.md

 After sorting, the username is paired with the user_id through a dictionary and original query parameters.
 This information, as well as the various scores and original text, are packed into a tuple.
 This is then printed through to my simple gui.

 I decided it would be good to add a hyperlink back to the original tweet.
 To do this, I created another list for the original tweet IDs from the JSON, and appended these to the tuple for each tweet.
 I then created a generic twitter url ```http://www.twitter.com/anyuser/status/{}".format(x[4])``` that would take each ID and format into the proper URL.
 I then used a tkinter-related function found on [tutorialspoint](https://www.tutorialspoint.com/how-to-create-hyperlink-in-a-tkinter-text-widget) to insert hyperlinks into text fields instead of labels.
+Slight modifications were made to  tkHyperLinkManager.py to improve hyperlink visibility for dark-mode.

 Optimisations can be made in the search-algorithms used for this project.
 I have not yet studied algorithms and was more interested in communicating with the various APIs.
 With O(n^2) the sort used to sort the tuples is pretty slow.